MicrosoftDocs/defender-docs/defender-endpoint/advanced-features.md

 4. Select **Save preferences**.

 Use the following advanced features to get better protected from potentially malicious files and gain better insight during security investigations.

+## Restrict correlation to within scoped device groups

+This configuration can be used for scenarios where local SOC operations would like to limit alert correlations only to device groups that they can access.
+By turning on this setting, an incident composed of alerts that cross-device groups will no longer be considered a single incident.
+The local SOC can then take action on the incident because they have access to one of the device groups involved.
+However, global SOC will see several different incidents by device group instead of one incident.
+We don't recommend turning on this setting unless doing so outweighs the benefits of incident correlation across the entire organization.

+> [!NOTE]
+> - Changing this setting impacts future alert correlations only.
+>
+> - Device group creation is supported in Defender for Endpoint Plan 1 and Plan 2.

+## Enable EDR in block mode

+Endpoint detection and response (EDR) in block mode provides protection from malicious artifacts, even when Microsoft Defender Antivirus is running in passive mode.
+When turned on, EDR in block mode blocks malicious artifacts or behaviors that are detected on a device.
+EDR in block mode works behind the scenes to remediate malicious artifacts that are detected post breach.

+## Automatically resolve alerts

+Turn this setting on to automatically resolve alerts where no threats were found or where detected threats were remediated.
+If you don't want to have alerts auto resolved, you'll need to manually turn off the feature.

+> [!NOTE]
+> - The result of the auto-resolve action may influence the Device risk level calculation which is based on the active alerts found on a device.
+> - If a security operations analyst manually sets the status of an alert to "In progress" or "Resolved" the auto-resolve capability will not overwrite it.

 ## Live response